Renault Formula One crash controversy: Leaked evidence

 On 10 September, Piquet Jr. made the second of two statements to the FIA.
-On the same day, a transcript of Piquet's first statement to the FIA made at their Headquarters in Paris on 30 July was published by F1SA.com (the F1 Supporters Association).
-In response to questions over its authenticity, the FIA president Max Mosley stated "I haven't seen anything which I believe to be a forgery."
-In the transcript, Piquet states that he was asked by Briatore and Symonds to crash his car at a specific corner.
-Alonso denied knowing of any plan to ask Piquet to crash, stating "I cannot imagine these things, these situations.
+On the same day, a transcript of Piquet's first statement to the FIA made at their headquarters in Paris on 30 July was published by F1SA.com (F1 Supporters Association).

+In response to questions over its authenticity, FIA president Max Mosley stated "I haven't seen anything which I believe to be a forgery."
+In the transcript, Piquet Jr. states that he was asked by Briatore and Symonds to crash his car at a specific corner.
+Alonso denied knowing of any plan to ask Piquet Jr. to crash, stating "I cannot imagine these things, these situations.
 It's something that never entered my mind."
-Piquet questioned whether Alonso knew that a crash was planned, citing that in his place, he would have questioned Renault's "senseless" Alonso race strategy of starting with a low fuel load and making an early pit stop on the twelfth lap.
+Piquet Jr. questioned whether Alonso knew that a crash was planned, citing that in his place, he would have questioned Renault's "senseless" Alonso race strategy of starting with a low fuel load and making an early pit stop on the twelfth lap.
 During the course of the investigation and before the WMSC hearing, Alonso was absolved of any blame by the FIA.

-On 11 September, Max Mosley confirmed that Piquet would face no action after making his two statements, even if the case was found in favour of Renault.
+On 11 September, Mosley confirmed that Piquet Jr. would face no action after making his two statements, even if the case was found in favour of Renault.

 Renault start legal action

-On 11 September, the day after Piquet's statement to the FIA was leaked, Renault F1 stated that it intended to take legal action against Piquet and his father in both French and British courts, stating that "...today the ING Renault F1 Team and its managing director Flavio Briatore personally wish to state they have commenced criminal proceedings against Nelson Piquet Jr and Nelson Piquet Sr in France concerning the making of false allegations and a related attempt to blackmail the team into allowing Mr Piquet Jr to drive for the remainder of the 2009 season".
+On 11 September, the day after Piquet Jr.'s statement to the FIA was leaked, Renault F1 stated that it intended to take legal action against Piquet Jr. and his father in both French and British courts, stating that "...today the ING Renault F1 Team and its managing director Flavio Briatore personally wish to state they have commenced criminal proceedings against Nelson Piquet Jr and Nelson Piquet Sr in France concerning the making of false allegations and a related attempt to blackmail the team into allowing Mr Piquet Jr to drive for the remainder of the 2009 season".
 In response to the legal action, Piquet Jr. stated "Because I am telling the truth I have nothing to fear, whether from the Renault team or Mr Briatore – and while I am well aware of the power and influence of those being investigated, and the vast resources at their disposal, I will not be bullied again into making a decision I regret".

-On 14 September 2009, Pat Symonds was also reported to have been offered immunity from action if he provided the FIA with details of the alleged conspiracy.
+On 14 September 2009, Symonds was also reported to have been offered immunity from action if he provided the FIA with details of the alleged conspiracy.
 Symonds was reported to have told FIA investigators that the initial idea of a crash had come from Piquet Jr.

-On 15 September, The Times newspaper published extracts of Renault F1 radio conversations transmitted before and after the Singapore race between Renault F1 personnel including Piquet Jr., Alonso, Symonds and Briatore.
+On 15 September, The Times published extracts of Renault F1 radio conversations transmitted before and after the Singapore Grand Prix between Renault F1 personnel including Piquet Jr., Alonso, Symonds and Briatore.